 Wax deposits can be removed with a special cleaner available in your Authorised Service Centre.
 Wax deposits on the windscreen could cause the wiper blades to judder.
-Adding a window cleaner that dissolves wax to the windscreen washer fluid prevents wiper blades from juddering, but wax deposits are not removed.
+If a window cleanser, specifically for removing wax, is added to the windscreen washer fluid prevents wiper blades from juddering.
+Wax deposits are not removed.

 - Never use warm or hot water to remove snow and ice from windows and mirrors.
 This could cause the glass to crack! - The heating element for the rear window is located on the inner side of the window.
-To prevent damage, do not put stickers over the heating elements on the inside of the window
+To prevent damage, do not put stickers on the heating elements inside the window.